 The Keaton K. Walker Scholarship is open to graduate students on the basis of merit, no matter their chosen field of study.

-Speech, language and hearing impairments: ASLHF offers a variety of scholarships to graduate students with speech, language or hearing impairments, who are studying communication sciences and disorders.
+Speech, language and hearing loss: ASLHF offers a variety of scholarships to graduate students with speech, language or hearing loss, who are studying communication sciences and disorders.

 Students who have received a Cochlear Baha device are eligible to apply for the Anders Tjellström Scholarship, regardless of their field of study.